- What is Psychological Assessment?

 Neuropsychological Assessment

-Dr. Swan is currently working on a post-doctoral specialization in neuropsychology and is offering assessments under the supervision of a local neuropsychologist.
+Dr. Swan is currently working on an advanced post-doctoral specialization in neuropsychology and is offering assessments under the supervision of a local neuropsychologist.

-Neuropsychological assessments look at the connection between brain function and functioning.
+Neuropsychological assessments look at the connection between brain function and behavioural functioning.
 Common concerns prompting a neuropsychological evaluation are concussions, head injuries, changes in cognitive functioning (attention/concentration, memory concerns, communication), or potentially significant alterations in mood or personality.
+This is a broad based assessment organized by our understanding of the relationship between brain function and behaviour.
+It encompasses psychological concerns, personality concerns, cognitive concerns and degenerative concerns.
+It is a full check up on brain functioning and recommended for anyone with a more complex medical history or with more than one diagnosis or concern.

 Please contact Dr. Swan to discuss opportunities for neuropsychological assessment.

 Dr. Swan conducts assessments for Veteran’s Affairs, for independent psychological evaluation and privately for individuals.
-Costs for assessments vary based on reason for testing.
 Please check with your insurer regarding coverage for psychological assessment.